Understanding the Problem

 Apply the Law

 Under North Carolina law, a life estate gives the named person possession and use for life.
 If the deed does not name a remainder, the law treats the future interest as a reversion in the grantor.
 At the life tenant’s death, that reversion is owned by the grantor, or if the grantor has died, by the grantor’s devisees (if there is a probated will) or heirs (if intestate).
 Ambiguity or conflicting clauses in a deed are resolved by a North Carolina court in a declaratory judgment or similar action, and the Clerk of Superior Court can determine heirs in an estate proceeding.
-Title passes at death to heirs/devisees for non-survivorship real estate, but transfers within two years can be affected by creditor rules.
+Title passes at death to heirs/devisees for non-survivorship real estate, but transfers within two years can be subject to being made assets to pay debts under estate administration rules.

 Key Requirements

-• Creditor window awareness: Sales by heirs/devisees within two years of death can be void as to creditors unless statutory steps are met.
+- Creditor window awareness: Sales by heirs/devisees within two years of death can be affected by estate creditor rules unless statutory steps are met.

 What the Statutes Say